-Date: Dear: The purpose of this letter is to inform you that on (a.m./p.m.) , at the need for the use of an Emergency Safety Inter (date) (time) rvention was required for K.A.R.
-91-42-1(c) defines Emergency Sa seclusion or physical restraint when a st self or others.
-Violent action that is desu use of an ESI."
-Whenever an ESI is u informed within (2) school days. tudent presents an immediate danger to tructive of property may necessitate the Type of Emergency Safety Intervention Used: Restraint Seclusion Duration of Seclusion/Restraint: (minu ttes) Location: Name of Staff Member: Witnesses: Description of Incident: Please contact the building principal if you have a any questions regarding this use of ESI.
-(Signature of person completing report) Parent(s)/guardian(s) notified of this incident on (Date) (Date) by (Name of staff member)
+(a.m./p.m.) the need for the use of an Emergency Safety Intervention was K.A.R.
+91-42-1(c) defines Emergency Safety Interve seclusion or physical restraint when a student prese self or others.
+Violent action that is destructive of p use of an ESI."
+Whenever an ESI is used, the pa (time) s required for (name of student) entions (ESI) as "the use of onts an immediate danger to property may necessitate the the need for the use of an Emergency Safety Intervention was (time) s required for (name of student) entions (ESI) as "the use of onts an immediate danger to property may necessitate the (date) the need for the use of an Emergency Safety Intervention was (name of student) (name of student) entions (ESI) as "the use of ents an immediate danger to property may necessitate the seclusion or physical restraint when a student prese self or others.
+Violent action that is destructive of p use of an ESI."
+Whenever an ESI is used, the pa entions (ESI) as "the use of ints an immediate danger to property may necessitate the informed within (2) school days. (, 3 Type of Emergency Safety Intervention Used: S Restraint eclusion location: Name of Staff Member:Witne esses: Description of Incident: Please contact the building principal if you have any question as regarding this use of ESI.
+(Signature of person completing report) Parent(s)/guardian(s) notified of this incident on(Date) (Date)